thephez/backup-readme/core/markdown/core-guide-dash-features-masternode-sync.md

 Dash Core performs full <<glossary:masternode>> synchronization as required.
-There are several conditions that initiate a start/restart the sync process:
+There are four conditions that initiate a start/restart the sync process:

 * Initial startup of Dash Core
 * More than 60 minutes have passed since the last activation